gift-surg/GIFT-Grab/doc/tips.md

 In this document we aim to provide guidelines for installing the GIFT-Grab dependencies.
 A full list of the required and optional dependencies is available in the [required tools and libraries](doc/requirements.md) section.
+If you encounter problems installing any dependency, please have a look at the [known issues and limitations][gg-issues].

+[gg-issues]: doc/issues.md

 # Epiphan DVI2PCIe Duo